thosgood/this-weeks-finds/markdown/201-250/week203.md

 *As a high-end cable manufacturer, Cardas Audio strives to address every detail of cable and conductor construction, no matter how small.
 An elegant solution deals with quality, not quantity.
-Cable geometry problems are resolved in the cable\'s design, not after the fact with filters.
+Cable geometry problems are resolved in the cable's design, not after the fact with filters.
 George Cardas received U.S. Patent Number 4,628,151 for creating Golden Section Stranding Audio Cable.
 It is truly unique.
-George introduced the concept of Golden Section Stranding to high-end audio, but the Golden Ratio, 1.6180339887\... : 1, is as old as nature itself.
-The Golden Ratio is the mathematical proportion nature uses to shape leaves and sea shells, insects and people, hurricanes and galaxies, and the heart of musical scales and chords. \"Discovered\" by the Greeks, but used by the Egyptians in the Great Pyramid centuries before, man has employed the Golden Ratio to create his most beautiful and naturally pleasing works of art and architecture* - Cardas Audio
+George introduced the concept of Golden Section Stranding to high-end audio, but the Golden Ratio, 1.6180339887... : 1, is as old as nature itself.
+The Golden Ratio is the mathematical proportion nature uses to shape leaves and sea shells, insects and people, hurricanes and galaxies, and the heart of musical scales and chords.
+"Discovered" by the Greeks, but used by the Egyptians in the Great Pyramid centuries before, man has employed the Golden Ratio to create his most beautiful and naturally pleasing works of art and architecture* - Cardas Audio